atooms-mirror/atooms/README.md

 ```
 Note that trajectories support iteration and slicing, just like lists.

-We can change the density of the system and write this new configuration in a different trajectory format.
+We pick the final configuration, change the density of the system and write this new configuration using a different trajectory format.
 Here we use a format suitable for the [RUMD](http://rumd.org) simulation package:
 ```python
 with Trajectory('input.xyz') as trajectory:
     system = trajectory[-1]